The Cased Fish Company

 Welcome to The Cased Fish Company, having collected fish for many years now I have been aware that there have been few options in buying and selling fish other than through the traditional specialist auctions.
+If you are searching for a specific case or have any queries whatsoever regarding cases you may hold please contact me.

 It is always a joy to chat with keen collectors who exude infectious enthusiasm but I also enjoy helping those looking to build a collection from scratch and try to price cases at a realistic affordable level.